dexvoid-git/Dex-Player/README.md

 ---

-Design
+## Design

-Dex Player follows a simple design philosophy:

-«Minimal, expressive and adaptive.»

-The interface is based on Material 3 Expressive, while adaptive colors help the application feel more integrated with the user's device.

-The goal is not to overload the player with unnecessary elements, but to make the music library and playback experience feel natural and easy to use.
+Dex Player is built around three main ideas:

+Minimal

+The interface avoids unnecessary elements and keeps the focus on the music.

+Expressive

+Material 3 Expressive provides the foundation for the application's components, motion and visual language.

+Adaptive

+Colors and visual elements adapt to create a more personalized experience across different devices.

 ---

-Development
+## Development

 Dex Player was designed and developed entirely from a mobile device.

 The project is an experiment in mobile-first Android development, using Kotlin and Jetpack Compose without relying on a traditional desktop development environment for the core development workflow.

+From the initial interface concepts to implementation and testing, Dex Player was created with a mobile development workflow.

 «Designed on a phone.
 Built from scratch.»

 ---

-Roadmap
+## Roadmap

-Dex Player is currently under development.
+Dex Player is currently under active development.

 Completed